Banisteriopsis caapi (Banis-c/Ayah) = Liane/= Yage/= Banis-c./Aya./= “Spirit of the dead”/= Magic vine/Blätter/= Kletterpflanze

-Gebrauch: 1. nausea/dizziness/vomiting/perspiration/nervousness, 2. an euphoric or very aggressive state.
+Gebrauch: 1. nausea/dizziness/vomiting/perspiration/nervousness, 2. a euphoric or very aggressive state.

 (provisional concept)